-Many friends and families have said they can hear my voice while reading.
+Many friends and family have said they can hear my voice while reading.
 Click below if you want that too 😃.

 So it was under this reality that I tried to make sense of things.
 With a media seemed more hell bent on scaring than informing, many went to social media to read and share.
 I tossed and turned many a night, wondering if it was some sort of conspiracy - the big reset.
 Why was it only impacting some countries?
 Why were some people not scared and why were others terrified?
 Why did so few people know of anyone impacted by covid?
 Was this a complete overreaction, by government and public health?

 As the months went by the answers became more apparent.
 In hindsight, our response was disproportionate and too broad in some areas and not as deliberate or committed in others.
 We continue to muddle through this learning as we go.
 What hasn't changed from the start however, is the simple fact that our healthcare system was and still is woefully unprepared.